benignware/grunt-amd-shim/README.md

 }
 ```

-In order to make the plugin work, you will also need to set some default options.
+In order to make the plugin work with our renamed global, you will also need to set some default options.
 This is an example using requirejs:
 ```
 define('mediaelement', [